HamletDuFromage/sigpatches-updater/README.md

 A Nintendo Switch homebrew to fetch and extract the latest sigpatches

 ## How to install/use
+ This works for both Hekate and fusee-primary injection
 - Drop the `sigpatches-installer` directory from the releases in your `/switch/` directory on your SD card
 - Launch the app through the homebrew menu and select the patches you want